apache/apisix/docs/en/latest/plugins/elasticsearch-logger.md

 ## Description

-The `elasticsearch-logging` Plugin is used to forward logs to [Elasticsearch](https://www.elastic.co/guide/en/welcome-to-elastic/current/getting-started-general-purpose.html) for analysis and storage.
+The `elasticsearch-logger` Plugin is used to forward logs to [Elasticsearch](https://www.elastic.co/guide/en/welcome-to-elastic/current/getting-started-general-purpose.html) for analysis and storage.

 When the Plugin is enabled, APISIX will serialize the request context information to [Elasticsearch Bulk format](https://www.elastic.co/guide/en/elasticsearch/reference/current/docs-bulk.html#docs-bulk) and submit it to the batch queue.
 When the maximum batch size is exceeded, the data in the queue is pushed to Elasticsearch.
 See [batch processor](../batch-processor.md) for more details.